 - Select Submit Evidence

-- Upload the evidence for the dispute in the Upload evidence field
+- Fill in all required fields and upload evidence in the Upload evidence field

 - Click Submit